Spoyl/Pixhawk-Pi/README.md

 PixHawk Pi
 ==========
 A scrappy bundle of software written to connect a raspberry pi camera to a pixhawk powered drone, and perform character recognition on waypoints, as per the [IMechE UAS challenge](https://www.imeche.org/events/challenges/uas-challenge).
+The main.py file has mysteriously gone missing, but all the code is written below and can be used to reconstruct it fairly easily.

 #### Hardware Requirements
 * Raspberry Pi (model 3)